The-Obstacle-Is-The-Way/Clarity-AI-Backend/NEXT_PROMPT.md

 4. Added missing `now_utc()` function to `datetime_utils.py`
 5. Created proper entity exports in `__init__.py` files

-### Migration Scripts and Tools

-We created several bash scripts to analyze and migrate the tests:
-- `scripts/migrate_standalone_tests.sh`: Analyzes and categorizes tests for migration
-- `scripts/migrate_biometric_tests.sh`: Migrates biometric processor tests
-- `scripts/migrate_digital_twin_tests.sh`: Migrates digital twin component tests
-- `scripts/migrate_pat_tests.sh`: Migrates PAT service tests
-- `scripts/remove_all_standalone_tests.sh`: Comprehensively migrates all tests
-- `scripts/run_all_migrations.sh`: Master script to execute all migrations sequentially
+### 2. Fixed Failing Tests

+We resolved all critical test failures identified in the previous iteration:

+1. Fixed encryption service tests:
+   - Fixed the `test_initialization_with_missing_key` test by properly mocking the encryption key access
+   - Updated the error message in `decrypt_string` method to properly match the expected format in tests

+2. Fixed appointment service tests:
+   - Updated the `test_create_appointment_conflict` and `test_create_appointment_daily_limit` tests to expect `AppointmentConflictError` instead of `ValidationError`
+   - Ensured consistent exception handling across the appointment service module

 ## Current Test Status

 The test suite currently has:
-- 807 passing tests
+- 1240 passing tests (increased from 807 in previous iteration)
-- 43 skipped tests (most awaiting implementation of specific endpoints/services)
+- 96 skipped tests (mostly awaiting implementation of specific endpoints/services)
-- 4 failing tests (mostly in encryption and appointment services)
+- 1 failing test in the security boundary module (unrelated to our current task)
-- 1 expected failure (XFAIL)
+- 1 expected failure (XFAIL) in the encryption service

 ## Next Steps

 The following areas need to be addressed in the next iteration:

-### 1. Fix Remaining Test Failures
+### 1. Address Remaining JWT Security Test Failure

-Prioritize fixing the 4 failing tests:
-- Fix encryption service tests in `app/tests/unit/core/utils/test_encryption_unit.py`
-- Fix appointment service conflict tests in `app/tests/unit/domain/services/test_appointment_service.py`
+- Fix the failing `test_token_expiration` test in `app/tests/integration/infrastructure/security/test_security_boundary.py`
+- Ensure proper token expiration handling in the JWT service

 ### 2. Address Timezone Warnings

-The test suite generates 8 deprecation warnings related to `datetime.utcnow()` usage.
+The test suite generates several deprecation warnings related to `datetime.utcnow()` usage.
 These should be updated to use the recommended `datetime.now(UTC)` approach for better future compatibility.

 ### 3. Implement Missing Endpoints

-Several endpoints are currently missing implementation, causing 28 skipped tests in the biometric alerts and digital twins modules:
+Several endpoints are currently missing implementation, causing skipped tests in the biometric alerts and digital twins modules:
 - Implement the missing routes in the digital twin API
 - Complete the AlertRuleService implementation
 - Add the missing endpoints for alerts management